httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

                 parameters
 ~~~

 Inner Lists are denoted by surrounding parenthesis, and have their values delimited by a single space.
-A field whose value is defined as a list of Inner Lists of Strings could look like:
+A field whose value is defined as a List of Inner Lists of Strings could look like:

 ~~~ example
 Example-StrListListHeader: ("foo" "bar"), ("baz"), ("bat" "one"), ()